 The purpose of this Handbook is to provide information that will help with questions and pave the way for a successful year.
 Not all district policies and procedures are included.
 Those that are have been summarized.
-Suggestions for additions and improvements to this Handbook are welcome and may be sent to the Superintendent of Schools for Hooks ISD.
+Suggestions for additions and improvements to this Handbook are welcome and may be sent to Mr. Shane Krueger, Superintendent of Schools for Hooks ISD.